 - Maintain a clearer view

-As additional information, it is also important for you to consider the following at your working place to lessen the hazards that are connected to the limited visibility.
+As additional information, it is also important for you to consider the following at your workplace to lessen the hazards connected to the limited visibility.

 - First, consider adding a “warning track” of yellow floor paint that is located closer to the openings of the dock.